benjamincrozat/laravel-blade-sugar/README.md

 ### 1. @checked()

+Automatically adds a `checked` attribute if the condition returns true.

 ```php
 <!-- This checkbox will be checked if the condition below returns true. -->
 <input type="checkbox" @checked($value === 'something')>
 ```

 ### 2. @csrfField()

+Adds a hidden CSRF field.

 ```php
 <form>